peterjmanning/peterjmanning.github.io/projectPage.md

   <img src="images/neural.jpg" alt="Neural Network Applications" title="Neural Network Applications" width="390">
 </a>
 <br>
-<p>Implemented NNs to read MNIST digits, detect language of text, approximate various functions, and generate Shakespeare using a GPT architecture.</p>
+<p>Implemented a host of neural network architectures to recognize hand-written digits, to detect the language of text, to approximate various functions, and to generate Shakespeare using a GPT/ transformer architecture.</p>

 [**Check it out on GitHub »**](https://github.com/peterjmanning/cs188/tree/main/machinelearning)